 What happens next

-Advice for considering an IC
+Advice for considering an Involuntary Commitment (IC)

 Not all ECs will or should lead to an Involuntary Commitment (IC).
 We urge families and others to contact our team to discuss your case, since each is different.
 We have documents and info to help you understand the process and what to consider before pursuing an IC.